Solar panels for your home

-While a little shade is okay (we love trees), too much shade will turn your solar system into a roof ornament.
+While a little shade is okay — who doesn't love trees around their house — too much of it will turn your solar system into a roof ornament.
 Fortunately, local solar installers can find out in an instant how much sunlight your roof will get across the entire year (either with a handheld device or over the internet).
 They'll include this sunlight data in their financial model, to determine whether your roof gets enough sunlight for solar panels.

 If your utility charges a fairly high electric rate and offers net metering, solar panels are looking good.
 If your roof also has ample sunlight, solar panels are looking great!

 Should I buy or lease my solar panels?

 A solar lease works like a car lease — you pay a monthly charge to rent the solar panels.
 The leasing company gets your monthly payment and you get savings on your monthly utility bill.
 While solar leasing was popular five years ago, a large majority of homeowners now buy their solar panels outright.
 This is because solar systems are much cheaper now, and because more friendly solar-loan options are available.

 With a loan, you could start saving money immediately.
 In other words, your solar loan payment and your new (much smaller) utility bill could be less than your otherwise-applicable utility bill.
 That sounds good!
 A local installer will be able to tell you whether you can start saving money immediately with a solar loan (this depends on your particular situation).

 You can learn more about buying vs. leasing solar panels here.